sagemath/trac_to_gh/Issue 2036.md

 # Issue 2036: maxima is off by -5 with it's charpoly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2036

 Original creator: mhansen